J-Siu/johnsiu.com/content/blog/macos-kvm-remote-connect.md

 virsh -c 'qemu+ssh://user@hostname/system' net-list --all
 ```

-On Mac, however, we have to append `?socket=/var/run/libvirt/libvirt-sock` to the connection string. `/var/run/libvirt/libvirt-sock` is where the file `libvirt-sock` located on your KVM host.
+On MacOS, however, we have to append `?socket=/var/run/libvirt/libvirt-sock` to the connection string. `/var/run/libvirt/libvirt-sock` is where the file `libvirt-sock` located on your KVM host.
 Though unlikely, you may have to modify it according to your environment.

 ```sh
 virt-manager -c 'qemu+ssh://user@hostname/system?socket=/var/run/libvirt/libvirt-sock'